-Bucci, Morris, Basik, McKenna, Munday, Rao, Causey, Thomas, Grizzard.
 Offered spring.
-A practicum experience in planning, implementing, and assessing art instruction in a class- room setting.
-Students participate in developing and implementing art experiences as part of the Maryland Institute’s Young People’s Studio program or in art classrooms in the public schools.
-Students develop lesson plans and sequences appropriate to the nature of the course and the instructional needs of students.
-The evaluation of student learning and achievement, and instructional practices used are part of on-going assessment procedures.
+This course, in concert with a practicum experience in an art classroom, provides students with a foundational experience in conceptualizing, planning, implementing and assessing art experiences for young people as part of MICA's Young People's Studio (YPS) or art classes in public schools.
+Serving as a gateway into the Internship experience, the emphasis of this course is based in further developing and extending the tools and strategies learned in previous courses, grounding theory and knowledge in practical field application within the art classroom.
+To this end, students will conceptualize, develop and teach segments of lessons, culminating in the teaching of one complete solo lesson near the end of the semester.
 Prerequisites: B or better in ED 5305 and ED 5306.
-Documented success in ED 5308 and the graduate director’s approval are required to continue into the MAT program.
+Documented success in ED 5308 and the graduate director's approval are required to continue into the MAT program.
 Students taking the course for graduate credit are required to prepare an article for publication based upon their experience.
 A grade of B or better in this course is required for advancement to ED 5309.
+Students responsible for travel to school sites.
 Required for all BFA/MAT and MAT students.

 MAT Studio Thesis

-Staff.
+MICA Studio Faculty.
 Offered summer, fall, spring.
 Requires the development of a new body of work that either extends undergraduate investigations or seeks a new direction.
 Work is done under the advisement of a studio mentor and culminates in a thesis exhibition.
 For BFA/MAT students, the work is usually completed during the initial summer of the graduate year with credits appearing on fall and spring transcripts.
-For two-year MAT students, the studio work is typically completed independently during the third semester.
+For two-year MAT students, the studio work is typically completed independently during the first year.
 Thesis shows are held annually early in the fall and spring semesters.
 Substitution with MICA summer programs or alternative advanced electives requires the permission of the MAT graduate director.
 A grade of B or better in FA 5590/5591 is required for program/degree completion.
 Required for all BFA/MAT and MAT students.

-Bucci.
 Offered spring.
-Focuses on the needs and concerns of student teachers.
-It covers issues as they emerge in practice: the need for disciplinary strategies, coping with limitations, understanding how to work within the educational community, developing creative teaching strategies, completing applications for employment, interviewing for positions, and securing recommendations.
+Focuses on the needs and concerns of student teachers covering issues as they emerge in practice: the need for disciplinary strategies, coping with limitations, understanding how to work within the educational community, developing creative teaching strategies, completing applications for employment, interviewing for positions, and securing recommendations.
+Students complete a professional teaching portfolio and engage in mock interviews with school personnel.
 The course concludes with the Student Teacher Showcase, in which students share the work their students have done under their instruction.
 Peers, department faculty, cooperating teachers, friends and families, and area supervisors are invited to attend.
 Prerequisite: Approval of the MAT graduate director.
 Corequisite: 5520.
+Passing scores on any outstanding Praxis exams is required for a passing grade.
 A grade of B or better in ED 5521 is required for program/degree completion.
 Required for all MAT students.